When Your Child Has Jumper’s Knee

 Rest from jumping or running until symptoms go away, often

 Ice the knee

-3-4times a day for 15-20minutes at a time.
+3 to 4times a day for 15 to 20minutes at a time.
+Never put ice directly on your child's skin.
 Use an ice pack or bag of frozen peas—or something similar—wrapped in a thin towel.

 Take anti-inflammatory medication, such as ibuprofen, as directed.